risc0/risc0/docs/metal-optimization-progress.md

   `datasheet --max-po2 16 composite`: 658.9ms for 16K rows and 2.04s for 64K
   rows.
 This improves on the current safety-path baseline of 897.8ms and 4.56s, so the candidate is meaningful beyond the isolated `fib` segment benchmark.
+- The candidate also passed `datasheet --max-po2 18 composite`: 658.7ms for 16K
+  rows, 1.85s for 64K rows, 5.96s for 128K rows, and 9.04s for 256K rows.
+The
+  larger 256K-row case reached about 28.3K rows/sec.
+- The same candidate passed `datasheet --max-po2 18 succinct`: 2.57s for the
+  64K-row succinct case, about 24.9K rows/sec, with about 930MB max RAM and a
+  217.4KB seal.
 - `cargo run --release -p risc0-circuit-keccak --features prove --example keccak -- --po2 14 --count 1` completed in 1.930s, about 41.975 keccak/sec.
   Keccak Metal is still disabled in `risc0-circuit-keccak`, so this is a CPU